sjmisina/Solar-Panel-Potential-Energy/README.md

 ### A study of how natural factors such as solar irradiance, solar angle, cloud cover, rainfall and more effect solar panel power generation.

-## Reason why we selected the topic:
+## Analysis Intention:

-The reason we selected this topic is to hopefully encourage state governments and buisnesses to invest in solar energy stations and solar technology.
-We would like to show how location and weather patterns can inform the potential for solar panel electrical generation.
-We propose building a machine learning model that takes solar irradiance, temperature, wind, cloud cover and solar angle into account to provide an estimate of solar panel generation potential.
-Hopefully we could use this model to encourage  state governments to invest in solar power by showing the predicted amount of power generation.
-We hope to show promising results, and enthuse our government into writing and approving more policies and bills in regards to the production of solar stations and solar technology.
+Our analysis here is presented to encourage investment in solar energy generation technology.
+We are showing how location and weather patterns can inform the potential for solar panel electrical generation.
+We propose building a machine learning model that takes solar irradiance, temperature, wind, cloud cover and solar angle into account in providing an estimate of solar panel generation potential.
+We intend to show promising results, and enthuse our government into writing and approving more policies and bills in regards to production of solar stations and solar technology.

 ## Description of the data sources: